- 1 Procedure for Job Safety Analysis (JSA)

 The responsibility for implementing JSA recommendations shall be with the executing department and the Engineers-in Charge (EIC) of the respective jobs.
-During course of execution of the job, if new or unforeseen hazards / risks crops up, the job shall be stopped immediately and JSA shall be revised by the JSA team afresh and shall be reviewed by HOD of operation department and HOD of concerned Maintenance Department.
+During the course of execution of the job, if new or unforeseen hazards/risks crops up, the job shall be stopped immediately and JSA shall be revised by the JSA team afresh and shall be reviewed by the HOD of the operation department and HOD of the concerned Maintenance Department.

 CLICK HERE FOR 👉 SAFETY PLAN

-Completed JSA sheets shall be preserved by respective Plant In-charge, where they were created for future reference and a copy of same will be sent to Fire & Safety Department for record.
-Also maintain inventory list of JSA that have been developed in respective areas.
-The JSA index should include the name of task, date the JSA was completed & date the JSA was last revised.
+Completed JSA sheets shall be preserved by the respective Plant In-charge, where they were created for future reference and a copy of same will be sent to the Fire & Safety Department for the record.
+Also, maintain an inventory list of JSA that have been developed in respective areas.
+The JSA index should include the name of the task, the date the JSA was completed & the date the JSA was last revised.

 - Site Supervisor/ Engineer of the contract agency.